Swima bombiviridis

 Swima bombiviridis is a worm species that lives in the deep ocean.
-It is also known as the green bomber worm, green bomber worm, or bombardier worm.
+It is also known as the green bomber worm or bombardier worm.
 This deep ocean pelagic (free-swimming) annelid has modified bioluminescent gills that can be cast off from an individual.
 These discarded gills somewhat resemble green "bombs" that remain illuminated for several seconds after they have been discarded.
 It is thought that this is a defensive mechanism rather than reproductive, as it is seen in both mature and juvenile individuals.
 This species was the first of its genus, Swima, to be discovered, and was the only one with a formal scientific name as of 2010.
 The genus name, Swima, is derived from the Latin, referring to the animal's ability to swim.
 The species name, bombiviridis, is derived from the Latin prefix bombus, meaning humming or buzzing (from which the English word bomb is derived), and the suffix viridis, which is Latin for the color green.
 Swima bombiviridis therefore translates to "swimming green bomber".

 Description

 S. bombiviridis belongs to a clade that is morphologically distinct from other swimming acrocirrids by their transparent bodies, and single medial subulate branchiae.
-The acrocirridae are closely related to the flabelligeridae, a sister groups of worms While species of Swima live in the ocean sediment, others remain suspended up to 444 meters above the sea floor.
-S. Bombiviridis is further characterized by a gelatinous sheath and elliptical branchiae that it uses to drop 1mm long bioluminescent ‘bombs’ that luminesce for several seconds.
-They can grow over 30mm in length and 5 mm in width, making them relatively large in comparison to other worms of the acrocirrid family.
-They are also distinguished from other members of the acrocirridae, which consist of 8 genera of tiny, benthic worms that are immobile.
+Acrocirridae is closely related to the Flabelligeridae.
+While species of Swima live in the ocean sediment, others remain suspended up to 444 meters above the sea floor.
+S. bombiviridis is further characterized by a gelatinous sheath and elliptical branchiae that it uses to drop 1mm long bioluminescent ‘bombs’ that luminesce for several seconds.
+They can grow over 30mm in length and 5 mm in width, making them relatively large in comparison to other acrocirrids.
+Acrocirridae contains 8 genera of tiny, benthic, sessile worms in addition to these pelagic forms.